tanyaburke/ios-structs-classes-lab/README.md

 What will the value of `charles.homePlanet` be after the above code run?
 What about the value of `charlesFromJupiter.homePlanet`?
 Why?

+`charles.homePlanet` = Pluto
+`charlesFromJupiter.homePlanet` = Jupiter

+charles.homplanet was assigned Pluto, so CharlesFromJupiter assigned its home planet to jupiter, it changed, but did not change Charles, it just made a copy and added to the copy not the original.

 ## Question 5